StephanieArgy/StephanieArgy.github.io/pcsnotes_c2_w1.md

 If you connect your iPhone to your computer, you cna load up your website in progress on your phone.

 ****

+<a name="events"></a>
+##Events

+Browsers look through a liminted plastic tube at the customer.
+Events are what we have to work with, to learn about them and what they're doing.

+What is an event?
+Whare the different kinds?

+* click
+* keydown
+* keyup
+* mouse (click, hover, movement)
+* scroll
+* resize
+* open
+* close

+An event can trigger a function.

+What is in a web app?
+DOM > HTML > Body> input, p, etc.

+**To keep a a function from doing its default behavior and opening a nerw window: preventDefault();

 <a name="javaScriptFunctionsObjects"></a>
 ##JavaScript Functions and Objects